annemck/spacex_launches/README.md

 ### `npm test`

-Tests in this application are using Jest and React Testing Library.
-Note that Jest is installed as a development dependency only.
+Tests in this application are using Jest, jest-axe and React Testing Library.
+Note that Jest and jest-axe are installed as a development dependency only.
 See additional notes for further details.

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.